Ontario Highway 3: St. Thomas Expressway

-Downloads and changes since
+Downloads to municipalities

 Aside from the Essex Bypass and St. Thomas Expressway, Highway 3 remained generally unchanged between the 1930s and late 1990s.
 However, budget constraints brought on by a recession in the 1990s resulted in the Mike Harris provincial government forming the Who Does What? committee to determine cost-cutting measures in order to balance the budget after a deficit incurred by former premier Bob Rae.
 It was determined that many Ontario highways no longer served long-distance traffic movement and should therefore be maintained by local or regional levels of government.
 The MTO consequently transferred many highways to lower levels of government in 1997 and 1998, removing a significant percentage of the provincial highway network.

-Despite once serving as one of the principal highways through southwestern Ontario, Highway 3 had been largely supplanted by Highway 401, the QEW and later Highway 403 as a through-route.
-As a result, portions of the route through the Regional Municipality of Niagara were transferred to the region on April 1, 1997, including a 3.4 km segment through Port Colborne (most of which had existed as a Connecting Link) and a 5.6 km segment in Fort Erie.
+Highway 3 served as one of the principal highways through southwestern Ontario, since this Detroit–Buffalo route is more direct with a shorter distance than using the below-mentioned 400-series highways, and furthermore Highway 3 does not have to climb the Niagara Escarpment unlike parallel portions of Highway 403 (the Chedoke Expressway section) and the QEW.
+Nonetheless, due to traffic preference for higher-speed freeways which have in turn received more upgrades and extensions, Highway 3 had been largely supplanted by the combination of Highway 401 (segments which have been widened since the 1990s), Highway 403 (particularly the completion of the Woodstock-Brantford-Ancaster sections in 1997 which makes for a continuous express link), and the QEW as a through-route.
+As a result, portions of Highway 3 through the Regional Municipality of Niagara were transferred to the region on April 1, 1997, including a 3.4 km segment through Port Colborne (most of which had existed as a Connecting Link) and a 5.6 km segment in Fort Erie.
 To the west, a segment of the route paralleling Highway 401 between Leamington and Talbotville Royal was decommissioned on January 1, 1998 and transferred to Essex County, Chatham–Kent and Elgin County.
 It has since been designated as Essex County Road 34, Chatham–Kent Road 3 and Elgin County Road 3.

 In 2001, the MTO considered renumbering the western segment of Highway 3 as Highway 103 to avoid confusion.
-However, this never came to pass.
+However, this never came to pass due to opposition from Windsor city councillors.

 Windsor–Essex Parkway

-At the western end of Highway 3, two major traffic concerns have been the focus of controversy since the mid-1990s and early 2000s: the Essex Bypass and the approach to the Ambassador Bridge.
-Numerous attempts by local and provincial politicians since then have led the MTO to begin remedying the situation by upgrading the bypass to a divided four lane road and constructing the Windsor–Essex Parkway to a new international crossing.